jacob-carlborg/orange/README.markdown

-### Description
+# Introduction

-Orange is a serialization library for the D programming language.
-It supports both D1/Tango and D2/Phobos.
+Orange is a serialization library for the D programming language.It supports D1/Tango and D2/Phobos.
+It can serialize most of the available types in D, including third party types and can serialize through base class references.
+It supports fully automatic serialization of all supported types and also supports several ways to customize the serialization.
+Orange has a separate front end (the serializer) and back end (the archive) making it possible for the user to create new archive types that can be used with the existing serializer.

 ### Build Dependencies